hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 ![image](https://user-images.githubusercontent.com/72959956/120170783-e8d00680-c233-11eb-9fe8-136da9996fdc.png)

-We have to specify the Hadoop configurations.
-After that, you can read files from DataTap just like normally what you did with HDFS.
+After specifying the Hadoop configurations, you can read files from DataTap just like you normally did with HDFS.

 ```py
 # pyspark